ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 Flex is very different from Tire: it enforces almost the opposite concepts in most areas, and implements more tools and features.
 So which one should you choose for your elasticsearch interactions?

-I honestly don't see any compelling reason to choose Tire, while I see plenty of reasons to choose Flex, but I may be biased, so if you have a different opinion I would like to know it and possibly learn from you.
-Please, don't hesitate to contact me and comment on this writeup.
+I honestly don't see any reason to choose Tire, while I see plenty of compelling reasons to choose Flex, but I may be biased, so if you have a different opinion I would like to know it and possibly learn from you.
+Please, don't hesitate to send me your comments on this writeup.
 Thanks.